dojot/dojot/connector/mqtt/vernemq/broker/src/dojot_disconnect_plugin/readme.md

 the client's certificate might've been revoked/expired and we wouldn't know it, since these checks are made in the beginning of the TLS handshake.

+The disconnection time can be changed by passing the time in milisseconds to the `PLUGIN_DISC_LIFETIME_SESSION` environment variable.

 The most important files are:

 - [src/utils.erl](./src/utils.erl)